-This Monastery can be found just outside Kharkhorin the ancient capital of the Mongol Empire.
+This monastery can be found just outside Kharkhorin the ancient capital of the Mongol Empire.

 Read our latest articles or travel inspiration, exciting news about our destinations and all things Wendy Wu Tours